 Windows, UNIX/Linux Issues¶

 This tutorial is packaged for Windows users, but should work with minimal changes on UNIX or other platforms.
 The main differences are the paths in the map files.
 Windows users can specify the drive letter of the hard disk where their tutorial files reside.
 Here’s an example:

 A UNIX map file might include a parameter like this:

 In Windows, the same parameters might look like this:

 Notice that either slash or backslash works in Windows.
 The usual backslash may work well for you if you want to make a distinction between virtual (as in URLs or web addresses) and local paths in your map file.
 However, if you plan to move your application to UNIX at some point, you’ll have the tedious task of switching all backslashes to slashes.

-While we’re on the subject of paths, keep in mind that paths in mapfiles are typically relative to the system’s root directory: the slash („/“) in UNIX or some drive letter („C:“) in Windows.
-This is true except when specifically asked to enter a URL or when referencing a URL.
+While we’re on the subject of paths, keep in mind that paths in mapfiles are typically relative to the directory where the mapfile is stored.
 When working with HTML template files, paths are relative to the web server’s root directory. i.e., „/tutorial/“ is relative to „https://demo.mapserver.org/“.
 Please read this for a few insights on URLs.

 Other documentation exist to give you better understanding of the many customizations MapServer offer.
 Please visit the MapServer documentation page at https://mapserver.org/documentation.html .
 There you will find many HOWTO documents, from getting started to using MapScript, a scripting interface for MapServer.